mailsac/mailsac-examples/about/introduction.rst

 Introduction
 ============

-Until now, interacting with email was limited to using desktop or web based clients.
-Mailsac allows you to interact with your email via REST API, webhooks and websockets.
-How easy is it?
-Easy.
+With Mailsac, it's super easy to interact with email via REST API, webhooks and websockets.
+You can reserve and release email addresses, check messages, download attachments, and route mail.

 .. tip:: All API endpoints can be found in the `API Documentation <https://mailsac.com/docs/api/>`_